samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/options.md

 ## Probability Calculator

 In option trading, it's critical to estimate the probability of the underlying security reaching the target price range.
-For this purpose, ETNA Trader provides traders with the so-called probability calculator.
+For this purpose, TTG-SIM Trader provides traders with the so-called probability calculator.

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-20.49.09.png)